rmgeguera/academic-kickstart/README.md

 - add an image to show up if your site is searched for if you want
 - edit contact widget info if you want

-2. DECIDE WHAT SECTIONS YOU WANT. open `_default/menus`:
+2. Decide what sections you want.
+Open `_default/menus`:

 If you like having an all-in-one About section, go to `content/author/index` and edit that information.
 Otherwise, open `content/home/about` and change active to false to get rid of it.

-3. DEAL WITH PUBLICATIONS.
+3. Deal with publications/papers.

-- export a bibtex file
+- export a bibtex file of your work
 - download the academic export script using pip:
 `pip3 install -U academic
 academic import --bibtex path/to/bibtex`
 - deal with any issues where the date is missing/'in prep'
 - decide whether you want to feature any publications or not -- you'll have to change featured to true
 - also decide whether you want to tag any of this
+- you can also just create publications on your own -- create a folder

 ## License